How to Get an Insurance Consultancies Business License in Dubai

 The UAE insurance sector is one of the fastest-growing financial services markets in the Middle East, with gross written premiums exceeding AED 50 billion annually and demand for specialist advisory services rising steadily alongside economic diversification.
-For entrepreneurs and established firms looking to capitalise on this growth, obtaining an Insurance Consultancies business licence in Dubai opens the door to a regulated, high-margin professional services niche.
-This guide covers everything you need to know about Activity Code 6621.95, the Business Licence available at Dubai South Business Hub Free Zone, and how to set up compliantly and efficiently.
+For entrepreneurs and established firms looking to capitalise on this growth, obtaining an Insurance Consultancies business license in Dubai opens the door to a regulated, high-margin professional services niche.
+This guide covers everything you need to know about Activity Code 6621.95, the Business License available at Dubai South Business Hub Free Zone, and how to set up compliantly and efficiently.

-What the Insurance Consultancies Licence Covers
+What the Insurance Consultancies License Covers

-An Insurance Consultancies licence (Activity Code 6621.95) falls under the Financial category and authorises the holder to provide professional advisory and consultancy services related to insurance products, risk assessment, policy selection, and claims management.
+An Insurance Consultancies license (Activity Code 6621.95) falls under the Financial category and authorises the holder to provide professional advisory and consultancy services related to insurance products, risk assessment, policy selection, and claims management.
 The activity is classified under ISIC division 66, which covers activities auxiliary to financial services and insurance.

 Specifically, a licensed insurance consultancy may: